 3. There are flexible, online courses

 Really, they are!
-You’ve probably heard about the national nursing shortage—nurses are needed now more than ever with the aging population living longer and the influx of new patients via the Affordable Care Act.
-In fact, nursing jobs are projected to grow 19 percent through 2022, according to the Bureau of Labor Statistics (BLS).
+You’ve probably heard about the national nursing shortage—nurses are needed now more than ever with the aging population living longer and growing into their retirement years.
+In fact, nursing jobs are projected to grow 15 percent through 2026, a rate much faster than the average occupation, according to the Bureau of Labor Statistics (BLS).2

 6. There is plenty of job flexibility

-Want to work in a hospital?
-What about a private clinic?
-In a lab?
-A school?
 Take your pick.
 There are tons of different types of nurses and many places to work as an RN.
 And a nurse’s schedule is not fixed.
-Sure, you may have to work the occasional night, weekend or holiday, but many nurses also benefit from the option to work longer shifts for a three-day workweek.
-That’s a perk not many get to brag about!
+Sure, you may have to work the occasional night, weekend or holiday, but many nurses also benefit from the option to work longer shifts for a three- or four-day workweek.

 7. You can feel good about your career

-An associate degree in nursing may be the right choice for you if you want to get started in a career that gives you the opportunity to help people and make a difference.
-Seeing your daily work have a direct impact on improving the health of a patient can be incredibly rewarding!
-In fact, approximately 90 percent of nurses surveyed say they are satisfied with their career choice, according to a 2013 study by AMN Healthcare.
+An Associate degree in Nursing may be the right choice for you if you want to get started in a career that gives you the opportunity to help people and make a difference.
+Working as an RN isn’t always glamorous, but it is meaningful—directly impacting the lives of patients every day.

-1Completion time is dependent on transfer credits accepted and courses completed each term.
+1Completion time is dependent on the number transfer credits accepted and courses completed each term.